 Here’s How to Choose the Best Vegan Milk

-If you’re new to dairy-free living, choosing a vegan milk can be overwhelming, since grocery stores and cafes have more delicious plant-based varieties than ever.
+If you’re new to dairy-free milks, choosing one may seem overwhelming, since grocery stores and cafes have more delicious plant-based varieties than ever.

 Reports from around the world show that consumption of animal milk is on the decline.
-In fact, consumption of cow’s milk in the U.S. has fallen a whopping 40 percent since 1970, while U.S. sales of dairy-free milk alternatives have soared by 30 percent since 2011.
+In fact, U.S. consumption of cow’s milk fell a whopping 40 percent from 1970 to 2014.
+Meanwhile, U.S. sales of dairy-free milk soared by 27 percent from 2018 to 2020.
 And Americans aren’t the only ones making the switch.
-According to a press release by Innova Market Insights, the global market for plant-based milk is expected to reach $16.3 billion in 2018.
-This is up from $7.4 billion in 2010.
+According to Innova Market Insights, the global market for plant-based milk could keep rising—by billions of dollars.

 There’s no way around it: Plant-based milk is here to stay.
 So without further ado, here are 10 delicious dairy-free alternatives to cow’s milk.
 Be sure to try a few to find your favorites!